riscv-mcu/zephyr/boards/nuclei/fpga_eval/doc/index.rst

 usual (see :ref:`build_an_application`) using the corresponding board name:

 .. note::

+   - Nuclei Qemu 2025.02 is not able to run Zephyr, please check the FAQ section.

    - By default, the nuclei evaluation soc is expecting a rv32imafdc bitstream, if you want to use rv64imafdc bitstream, you need to modify the KConfig configuration